Fat frameworks and microframeworks

-I recently had to evaluate some development proposals on behalf of a client for a web project of moderate scope.
-Reviewing the proposals and considering them in the context of the client’s present priorities and longer-term needs caused me to become introspective about the matter of microframeworks vs. more comprehensive (what I will call “fat”) frameworks.
-Obviously both have a place, but there are many things I think it worth keeping in mind that often recommend a fat framework over a micro one.
+We recently had to evaluate some development proposals on behalf of a client for a web project of moderate scope.
+Reviewing the proposals and considering them in the relation to project priorities, we found ourselves weighing the matter of microframeworks vs. more comprehensive (what I will call “fat”) frameworks.
+I wanted to share some of our thoughts in hopes that they might help others in a similar place.

 Standards and conventions